-In section 5 we used a reaction-diffusion model to study the spatial spread of rabies in China.
+In Section 5 we used a reaction-diffusion model to study the spatial spread of rabies in China.
 However, reaction-diffusion equations are based on the mathematical assumptions that the spatial domain is connected and the movement of dogs is a continuous process in the domain.
-While the phylogeographical analyses of rabies virus indicate that there are long-distance inter-provincial spreads of rabies in China, in order to investigate how the movement of dogs affects the geographic spread, we propose a multi-patch model to study the spatial transmission of rabies between dogs and from dogs to humans.
+While the phylogeographical analyses of rabies virus indicate that there are long-distance inter-provincial spreads of rabies in China, in order to investigate how the movement of dogs affects the geographic spread, we propose a multipatch model to study the spatial transmission of rabies between dogs and from dogs to humans (see [31] for a multi-patch malaria model).
 We will describe the model in details, discuss the existence of the disease-free equilibrium, calculate the basic reproduction number, and study how the moving rates between patches affect the basic reproduction number.
 To investigate the epidemiological linkage (such as Guizhou and Guangxi, Hebei and Fujian, and Sichuan and Shaanxi) observed in Guo et al. [37], we will use the two-patch submodel to simulate the human rabies data to understand the inter-provincial spread of rabies in China.